kennytanggg/THRUX/source/userguide/buildingelectricalmodel/one-line/index-one-line.rst

 .. image:: images/one-line-add_equipment.PNG

 Select an equipment type from the New dropdown menu.
 Give any new equipment a name.
-In this case, specify a :ref:`Load Capacity <Load-Capacity>`, and click Select.
+In this case, specify a Load Capacity, and click Select.

 .. image:: images/one-line-add_dist_board.PNG